akonno/HanoiSimulator/README.md

 ## Credits

-- Textures of floor, discs and pillars by [Lennart Demes at ambientCG](https://ambientcg.com/)
+- Textures for the floor, discs and pillars by [Lennart Demes at ambientCG](https://ambientcg.com/)